segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 | `ajs_group_id`     | A group ID that can be specified by making a `group()` call with Analytics.js.    |
 | `ajs_user_id`      | A user ID that can be specified by making an `identify()` call with Analytics.js. |

-These cookies expire by default **one** year after the date created.
+For Google Chrome, these cookies expire by default **one** year after the date created.
+Other [supported browsers](/docs/connections/sources/catalog/libraries/website/javascript/supported-browsers/) might have different expiration time.

 Some user/group traits are also stored in `localStorage`:
 | Cookie                 | Description                                         |